-- Bachelor of Fine Arts (B.F.A.), requiring 24 credits of the core curriculum (either Studio Art Core or Graphic Design Core), plus 30 credits of art electives and 6 credits of art history electives. - Bachelor of Arts (B.A.) in Studio Art, requiring 24credits of the core curriculum, plus 12 credits of art electives and 3 credits of art history electives. - Bachelor of Arts (B.A.) in Art History, requiring 24 credits of the core curriculum, plus 15 credits of art history electives and, when the student is not also doing a minor, 6 credits of art history cognate courses.
+- Bachelor of Fine Arts (B.F.A.) in Studio Art, requiring 24 credits of the core curriculum, plus 30 credits of art electives and 6 credits of art history electives. - Bachelor of Fine Arts (B.F.A.) in Graphic Design, requiring 21 credits of the core curriculum, plus 33 credits of art electives and 3 credits of art history electives. - Bachelor of Arts (B.A.) in Studio Art, requiring 24 credits of the core curriculum, plus 12 credits of art electives and 3 credits of art history electives. - Bachelor of Arts (B.A.) in Art History, requiring 24 credits of the core curriculum, plus 15 credits of art history electives and 6 credits of art history cognate courses or approved substitutes.